ControlAudio: Tackling Text-Guided, Timing-Indicated and Intelligible Audio Generation via Progressive Diffusion Modeling: Experiments

 \textbf{Ablation of Vocabulary Granularity.} To determine the optimal vocabulary granularity for intelligible speech, we conduct an ablation study on the LibriTTS-R and LibriSpeech test-clean datasets.
 We first compare three variants of our model, differentiated by their vocabulary: word-level, sub-word (BPE), and phoneme-level.
 For broader context, we also report results from the strong VoiceLDM baselines.
 Evaluation metrics include WER for intelligibility and UTMOS~\cite{saeki2022utmos}(UT-M) for speech naturalness.
 For WER calculation on LibriSpeech, we adopt a HuBERT-based ASR model~\cite{hsu2021hubert}, following prior works~\cite{shen2023naturalspeech}.
 As shown in Table~\ref{tab:token}, the phoneme-level model consistently and significantly outperforms the other granularities, achieving the lowest WER and highest UTMOS scores.
 These findings confirm that phonemes provide a more direct representation of spoken content, facilitating a tighter alignment between the prompt and the acoustic output, which ultimately translates into substantially clearer and more intelligible speech.

 \textbf{Analysis of Sampling Strategy.} We conduct an analysis to validate our progressive sampling strategy.
 This coarse-to-fine approach first uses a low guidance scale ($w_{low}$) with a simplified, content-free prompt to establish the temporal structure.
 It then transitions to a high scale ($w_{high}$) with the full, phoneme-inclusive prompt to render intelligible speech.
-For a total of $T=100$ sampling steps, this transition occurs at timestep $t_1 = 88$.
 As visualized in Figure~\ref{fig:cfg}, our analysis of varying $w_{low}$ and $w_{high}$ reveals a clear trade-off: a low initial scale is crucial for overall audio quality, while a high subsequent scale is essential for speech intelligibility.
 This study empirically identifies the optimal configuration as ($w_{low}=3, w_{high}=9$), confirming the effectiveness of our approach.
+For a total of $T=100$ sampling steps, we set the transition timestep to $t_1 = 88$.
+We also examine the sensitivity of $t_1$: a smaller $t_1$ (longer low-guidance phase) improves audio quality, while a larger $t_1$ reduces the steps for phoneme refinement and harms intelligibility.
+The performance remains stable across a reasonable range of $t_1$.
+Detailed sensitivity results of $t_1$ are provided in Appendix~\ref{app:cfg_t1}.